-Classes.
+Any of the classes in the Exploratory group provides the student with a good introduction to philosophy.
+Students who wish to take more philosophy may take additional Exploratory Classes, or they may choose to take Core and Specialized Classes.
 Further Exploratory Classes broaden the student's acquaintance with topics and issues in philosophy.
-Classes in Core and Specialized groups deepen knowledge particular topics, and develop skill in philosophical thinking.
+Classes in Core and Specialized groups deepen knowledge of particular topics, and develop skill in philosophical thinking.

-Classes deal with issues that are fundamental to understanding philosophy.
-Vallow students to pursue, in depth, issues raised in Exploratory Classes.
-The One Classes are:
+Core Classes deal with issues that are fundamental to understanding philosophy.
+They allow students to pursue, in depth, issues raised in Exploratory Classes.
+The Core Classes are:

-History of Western Philosophy
+300 History of Western Philosophy

-heory of Knowledge
+305 Theory of Knowledge